rafibayer/rafibayer.github.io/_posts/2023-07-05-rustMutex.md

 // no need to unlock, when shared_value leaves scope, the lock is released
 ```

-So far we've been a bit hand-wavy with the setup, so let's set up a full demo, we'll use the classic concurrency demo of incrementing a shared counter.
+So far we've been a bit hand-wavy with the details, we'll use the classic concurrency demo of incrementing a shared counter.

 ```rust
 use std::{